suika2engine/watermelon-script/README.md

 }
 ```

-We have for-each style syntax.
+We also have a for-each style syntax.
 ```
 func main() {
     a[0] = 0;